Commercial Truck Insurance - What You Need to Know

 NTL covers the personal and non-economic use of a commercial truck, for personal convenience outside of your motor carrier's direction.
 For example, if you give an employee permission to use a truck when moving, or any other purpose outside of any revenue-generating purpose.
 NTL does not apply when a driver or vehicle is used for any revenue-generating purpose.

 Bobtail Insurance can also be part of your NTI policy.
-This will keep your vehicle covered when it is not pulling a trailer or under dispatch, and should be an integral part of your overall insurance plan.
-Generally the additional protection offered by these policies are relatively inexpensive.
+This will keep your vehicle covered when it is not pulling a trailer or under dispatch and should be an integral part of your overall insurance plan.
+Generally, the additional protection offered by these policies is relatively inexpensive.

 NTL typically covers property damage liability, bodily injury liability, medical payments, and uninsured/underinsured motorists.